Autism. ADHD. Anxiety. Asthma. Allergies.

 What are the Symptoms of Vagus Nerve Disorders?

 Much like we discuss in this dysautonomia article, the symptoms of Vagus Nerve Disorders can be vast and far-reaching.
 They also are most likely going to not be limited to just one symptom or condition, but have a “Perfect Storm” effect where many things become dysfunctional at once.

 The best condition that shows the various ways Vagus Nerve Disorders can show up in one child would be autism.
 We know in autism not only are mood, behavior, and other brain-based functions altered, but autistic children also struggle with things like digestive motility and immune function.

 Speaking of digestive motility, gastroparesis is one of the most well-documented Vagus Nerve Disorders.
-This is where the motility or movement of the gastrointestinal system is slowed and altered because it’s the job of the Vagus Nerve to stimulate and activate digestive function in this way.
+This is where the motility or movement of the gastrointestinal system is slowed and altered because it’s the job of the Vagus Nerve (or cranial nerve) is to stimulate and activate digestive function in this way.

 This is generally what happens across the board with Vagus Nerve disorders – some key function that is supposed to be activated and stimulated by this wildly important nerve is then slowed way down or “turned off”.

 Here is a quick list of things we know can be connected to Vagus Nerve Disorders:

 - Acid reflux (gastroesophageal reflux disease, GERD)